MichaelT-178/Modern-Python-Files/README.md

 These are more modern python files I've created.

 ### What these files do
+- ClipMp4.py clips a mp4 clip using ffmpeg and python.

 - example.xlsx is a sample Excel sheet that's used in the read_excel.py program.

 - Get_YT_Playlist downloads every video from from a youtube playlist.